 Many grant writing businesses are owner-operated, but hiring additional staff will allow you to expand the range of sector-specific expertise you offer and the volume of work you can manage.
 Unfortunately, the U.S. Bureau of Labor Statistics has not gathered statistical data on the pay range for grant writers.
 However, according to the Economic Research Institute, the average annual pay for a grant writer in the U.S. is $69,554, or a very respectable $33 per hour.

 In addition to salary costs, make sure to include other employee-related expenses in your budget.
 For example, workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.
 It will also be helpful to factor in both time and budget for training and development.

 Setting up an accounting system for a grant writing business is critical to its long-term success.
 A sound system will allow you to stay on top of your billing and track income and expenses.
 It will help you maximize profits, identify trends, and keep the business out of trouble with the government.

-How much can you potentially make owning a grant writing business?
+How profitable is a grant writing business?

 Considering that your original outlay and especially your ongoing business costs are relatively low and the outlook for grant writers is positive, starting a grant writing business can be a relatively safe and scaleable career move.

-Grant writing pays well.
+Grant writing can pay well.
 Some grant writers will charge by the hour, while others (especially those starting out) will only charge for a successful grant application.
 Experienced grant writers with an excellent track record and offering their services in specialized fields can charge up to $100 an hour.
 Although that also depends on location and the client organization they work for.
 And don’t forget that you’ll also have to cover your overheads with your income.